SummerSlam (2004): Main event matches

 The following match was for the WWE Championship between John "Bradshaw" Layfield (JBL) and The Undertaker.
-Immediately, JBL and Undertaker started the match outside of the ring.
+Immediately, JBL and The Undertaker started the match outside of the ring.
 Mid-match, the referee was knocked out.
-Orlando Jordan passed JBL the title belt, which JBL used to hit Undertaker with.
-Undertaker was disqualified after the referee saw him hit JBL with the title belt, meaning JBL retained the title.
-Undertaker executed a chokeslam to JBL through the roof of JBL's limousine, leading to JBL being taken out of the arena on a stretcher.
+Orlando Jordan passed JBL the title belt, which JBL used to hit The Undertaker with.
+The Undertaker was disqualified after the referee saw him hit JBL with the title belt, meaning JBL retained the title.
+The Undertaker executed a chokeslam to JBL through the roof of JBL's limousine, leading to JBL being taken out of the arena on a stretcher.

 The main event was between Chris Benoit and Randy Orton for the World Heavyweight Championship.
 Orton attempted to apply a Sharpshooter on Benoit but Benoit applied a Sharpshooter on Orton.
 Later in the match, Benoit performed seven German suplexes on Orton but Orton blocked a diving headbutt.
 In the end, Benoit attempted to apply the Crippler Crossface but Orton countered into an RKO to win the title.
 Following the match whilst Orton was celebrating his victory, Benoit returned to the ring and offered Orton a handshake, telling him to "be a man", which Orton accepted.